 Best Of Both Worlds Dual Flush Feature

-So understanding how a good flush works is important when looking for a best flushing toilet.
+So understanding how a good flush works are important when looking for the best flushing toilet.
 Now let’s move on to the other features that add to the awesomeness of those best toilets.

 You can find the dual flush feature on both 1.6 gpf and 1.28 gpf toilet models.

 The partial flush usually is 1 gpf or 0.9 gpf.
 You will see in the toilet specifications shown as “Water Consumption: 1.28 gpf / 0.9 gpf” or “1.6 gpf / 1.0 gpf”.

 And if you like the idea of the cyclone or tornado flush, TOTO do have a few models with the dual flush.
 Unfortunately, American Standard only has the single flush for all its Vormax toilets.

 Generally, a dual flush toilet cost more than the conventional single flush model.
 So are their replacement parts.
 It’s a good-to-have feature if you have a little extra for your budget.

 American Standard has some of the best selling dual flush toilets that don’t cost you an arm or a leg to get.
 And, of course they come with great flushing power and bowl cleaning efficiency.
 (See recommendation below)